-Under the Medicare hospice benefit (and most Medicaid programs follow suit), a hospice may admit a patient only after two physicians-the patient's attending physician and the hospice's medical director-have certified that the patient has a terminal illness with a prognosis of six months or less to live if the terminal illness runs its normal course.3 In some instances, the patient's attending physician is also the hospice medical director, in which case only that physician is required to certify to the patient's terminal illness.
+Under the Medicare hospice benefit (and most Medicaid programs follow suit), a hospice may admit a patient only after two physicians- the patient's attending physician and the hospice's medical director-have certified that the patient has a terminal illness with a prognosis of six months or less to live if the terminal illness runs its normal course.3 In some instances, the patient's attending physician is also the hospice medical director, in which case only that physician is required to certify to the patient's terminal illness.
 The admissions process usually involves other clinical staff at the hospice, including admissions nurses who may assess the patient's clinical presentation to assist physicians in determining if the patient meets the various applicable Medicare guidelines for terminal illness required for the hospice benefit.

-Medicare Advantage (MA) plans may not, as of 2015, offer a hospice benefit.
-As a result, MA plan enrollees will receive hospice benefits under the original Medicare fee-for-service program, though MedPAC has recommended that Medicare provide for hospice coverage through MA plans.
-5
+Although MedPAC has recommended that Medicare provide for hospice coverage through Medicare Advantage (MA) plans,4 such plans may not, as of 2018, offer a hospice benefit.
+As a result, MA plan enrollees will receive hospice benefits under the original Medicare fee-for-service program.5